 The fight for equality is not yet won.
 The battle is not yet over.
 The freedoms we claim are frail freedoms.

 I hope that young, bright, thoughtful women and men step up and defend what is their birthright; peace, freedom and equality for everyone.
-The liberties we enjoy are the consequence of sacrifice by others.
+The liberties we enjoy were won.
+The freedoms we enjoy are connected to struggle.